progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--This command shows you only the work your current topic branch has introduced since its common ancestor with master.
 That is a very useful syntax to remember.-->

-Dieser Befehl zeigt dir diejenigen Änderungen, die im Topic Branch eingeführt wurden, die aber noch nicht in `master` enthalten sind.
+Dieser Befehl zeigt Dir diejenigen Änderungen, die im Topic Branch eingeführt wurden, die aber noch nicht in `master` enthalten sind.

 <!--### Integrating Contributed Work ###-->
 ### Beiträge anderer integrieren ###

 <!--When all the work in your topic branch is ready to be integrated into a more mainline branch, the question is how to do it.
 Furthermore, what overall workflow do you want to use to maintain your project?
 You have a number of choices, so I’ll cover a few of them.-->

 Sobald Du die Änderungen in Deinem Topic Branch in einen dauerhafteren Branch übernehmen willst, fragt sich, wie Du das anstellen kannst.
 Und welchen generellen Workflow willst Du verwenden, um das Projekt zu pflegen?
-Wir werden eine Reihe von Möglichkeiten besprechen, die dir zur Verfügung stehen.
+Wir werden eine Reihe von Möglichkeiten besprechen, die Dir zur Verfügung stehen.

 <!--#### Merging Workflows ####-->
 #### Merge Workflows ####

 <!--One simple workflow merges your work into your `master` branch.
 In this scenario, you have a `master` branch that contains basically stable code.
 When you have work in a topic branch that you’ve done or that someone has contributed and you’ve verified, you merge it into your master branch, delete the topic branch, and then continue the process.
 If we have a repository with work in two branches named `ruby_client` and `php_client` that looks like Figure 5-19 and merge `ruby_client` first and then `php_client` next, then your history will end up looking like Figure 5-20.-->

 Eine einfache Möglichkeit besteht darin, Deine Arbeit einfach in den `master` Branch zu mergen.
 In diesem Workflow hast Du einen `master` Branch, der eine stabilen Code beinhaltet.
-Wenn Du Änderungen in einem Topic Branch hast, die von dir selbst oder jemand anderem geschrieben und die verifiziert sind, dann mergest Du diesen Topic Branch in den `master` Branch, löschst den Topic Branch und fährst mit diesem Prozeß so fort.
+Wenn Du Änderungen in einem Topic Branch hast, die von Dir selbst oder jemand anderem geschrieben und die verifiziert sind, dann mergest Du diesen Topic Branch in den `master` Branch, löschst den Topic Branch und fährst mit diesem Prozeß so fort.
 Wenn es ein Repository mit zwei Branches gibt, die `ruby_client` und `php_client` heißen (wie in Bild 5-19), und Du mergest `ruby_client` zuerst und `php_client` danach, dann wird die Historie danach aussehen wie im Bild 5-20.

 <!--Figure 5-19.
 History with several topic branches.-->